 School Library: Opening times 8.15 - 4.15 Monday to Friday.
 There are various newspapers, magazines, maps, revision resources, other reference materials.
 There are computers available throughout the day.

 Food Outlets and Catering

-Catering at LRGS is provided by Chartwells.
+Catering at LRGS is provided by Chartwells in the Dining Hall, Grab & Go or Sixth Form Café.
 Payment for lunches is made by Wisepay.